-1. Introduction
+1. INTRODUCTION

-As one of the most important sources of life in our planet, water could be considered a primary resource.
-No life exists without water, and where water is found, life [1], civilisations, villages, and cities also prosper.
-Thus, must preserve the wealth is one of the most important corners of life .Rivers and seas are the main water source which are the essential requirement for world population.
+As one of the most important sources of life on our planet, water could be considered a primary resource.
+No life can exist without water, and where water is found, life [1], civilisations, villages, and cities also prosper.
+Thus, water is one of the most important corners of life that must be preserved.
+Rivers and seas are the main water sources which are the essential requirement for the world population.
 However, numerous pollutants are released into rivers and seas, regardless of whether they are organic, inorganic or radioactive.
 Thus, water sources should be free from these pollutants or at least contain pollutants within the permissible and non-harmful limits to the environment or its essential elements [2].

 The most prominent organic pollutants include phenols and their compounds, which are produced from dyes, oil residues, hospitals and tanneries [3,4].
-Owing to erroneous behaviour and neglect, such as dumping of pollutants, rivers are unsuitable for natural and human use.
+Owing to erroneous behaviour and neglect, such as dumping of pollutants; rivers are unsuitable for natural and human use.
 Phenols can be classified as one of the most dangerous organic compound contaminants in water, a small percentage of which show toxicity [5].
 Phenol endangers human health mainly as it causes a number of serious diseases, including hepatitis and kidney failure.
-High phenol levels may lead to other diseases, such as diarrhoea, dark urine, destruction of red blood cells and possibly cancer; the maximum limits of phenol should be $20~\mu g$.
-1^{-1} , and studies should search for solutions to eliminate this contaminant [4,6].
+High phenol levels may lead to other diseases such as diarrhoea, dark urine, destruction of red blood cells and possibly cancer; the maximum limits of phenol should be 20 μg.l-1, and studies should search for solutions to eliminate this contaminant [4,6].

 Various methods, such as elimination of contaminants (phenols) by charcoal derived from coconut husk, are used to treat pollution caused by chemical processes.
 The best results include the removal of 49.7%-67.9% of phenols and compounds [7].
 However, the temperature must be effective and efficient.
+The domestic markets feature low quantities and expensive prices of the removal of 49.7%-67.9% of phenols and compounds [7].
+However, the temperature must be effective and efficient.
 The domestic markets feature low quantities and expensive prices of coconut [7].
-Recently, ZnO Particle size up to 140 nm prepared by solgel method and the best time to remove the phenol was 120 minutes with rate of 82%.
+Recently, ZnO particle size up to 140 nm prepared by sol-gel method and the best time to remove the phenol was 120 minutes with a rate of 82%.
 The initial concentration of pollutants was only 55 ppm [8].
-Other methods have emerged to exploit the properties of nanoparticles as they possess different characteristics compared with original materials of life Nanoparticles act as membranes to prevent water leakage, and they contain bacteria and viruses [4].
+Other methods have emerged to exploit the properties of nanoparticles as they possess different characteristics compared with original materials of life.
+Nanoparticles act as membranes to prevent water leakage, and they contain bacteria and viruses [4].